 This plan is available to employees of The United Methodist Church, General Agencies and other Church-related organizations that sponsor the plan.
 Contact your employer about eligibility requirements.

 UMPIP is an individual account plan.
 This means you can make contributions as a percentage of your compensation through payroll deduction or in flat-dollar amounts up to Internal Revenue Code limits.
-You may choose to make before-tax and/or Roth contributions through payroll deductions.
+You may choose to make before-tax, Roth and/or after-tax contributions through payroll deductions.
 In addition, your employer may contribute to your retirement account on your behalf.
 (Contribution rates may vary for each employer.)

 You can invest your UMPIP account among Wespath funds or use LifeStage Investment Management to manage the investment of your account.
 Learn more about automatic features of UMPIP, how to elect or change UMPIP personal contributions and how to read your account statement.

 Contact your plan sponsor to request a UMPIP Enrollment Kit.
 If your plan sponsor does not have a UMPIP Enrollment Kit, please contact us to request the kit.
 After you’re enrolled, you can access account information online through Benefits Access or call a Wespath representative at 1-800-851-2201.

 This webinar covers how to maximize United Methodist Personal Investment Plan (UMPIP) benefits, contribute to UMPIP, manage your investments and more.